cirosantilli/ubuntu-cheat/apt-get.md

 Synaptic has a GUI interface, but less options.

-Aptitude seems to be more powerful than apt-get
+Aptitude seems to be more powerful than apt-get.
+E.g. on 15.10: <http://askubuntu.com/questions/363200/e-unable-to-correct-problems-you-have-held-broken-packages/451078#451078>

 ## aptitude